dneprojects/habitron/INFO.md

 ### Binary Sensors

 For all module inputs, binary sensors are created.
 The integration detects wether an input is configured as push button or as a switch.
-The only distinction between these categories is a different icon.
+Input buttons are implemented as event entities.

 In addition, habitron flags (Merker) are represented as binary sensors.
 These flags reflect global or module internal states.